ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ![Lazy Loading Spinner](./spec-images/LazyLoadingSpinner.gif)

-Some notes about the `setRowOptions` API:
+Some notes about the `setRowHierarchyOptions` API:

--   previously set row options will be cleared when `setData` is called
+-   previously set options will be cleared when `setData` is called
--   previously set row options will be cleared when the table's `idFieldName` changes
+-   previously set options will be cleared when the table's `idFieldName` changes
+-   previously set options will be cleared when the table's `parentIdFieldName` changes
 -   an option associated with a row ID that does not match a record in the data will be ignored
+-   all options will be ignored if `parentIdFieldName` is not configured on the table
--   calling `setRowOptions` when row options have already been set on the table will have the following behavior:
+-   calling `setRowHierarchyOptions` when options have already been set on the table will have the following behavior:
-    -   existing options not passed in the new `rowOptions` array will be left unmodified
+    -   existing options not passed in the new `rowHierarchyOptions` array will be left unmodified
-    -   existing options passed in the new `rowOptions` array will be overwritten
+    -   existing options passed in the new `rowHierarchyOptions` array will be overwritten

 The expected usage of the dynamically loaded hierarchy is as follows:

 1. Call `setData` on the table with the records that are known
-1. Call `setRowOptions` with an option of `{ forceExpandable: true, loading: false }` for IDs associated with records that are known to have children that have not been loaded.
+1. Call `setRowHierarchyOptions` with an option of `{ delayedHierarchyState: TableRowDelayedHierarchyState.canLoadChildren }` for IDs associated with records that are known to have children that have not been loaded.
 1. Handle the `row-expansion-toggle` event on the table by doing the following for rows that need to dynamically load their data:
     1. Start loading the data in the background.
-    1. Call `setRowOptions` on the table to update the state of the row whose data is being loaded to `{ forceExpandable: true, loading: true }`.
+    1. Call `setRowHierarchyOptions` on the table to update the state of the row whose data is being loaded to `{ delayedHierarchyState: TableRowDelayedHierarchyState.loadingChildren }`.
-1. When the dynamically loaded data has finished loading, call `setData` on the table with the new data.
+1. When the dynamically loaded data has finished loading, do the following based on the result of loading data
+    - If loading the data succeeds:
+        1. Call `setData` on the table with the new data
-1. Call `setRowOptions` with the updated row state of each row that is either still loading or still has data that hasn't been loaded yet.
+        1. Call `setRowHierarchyOptions` with the current row options for each row that is either still loading or still has data that hasn't been loaded yet.
+    - If loading the data fails but can be tried again:
+        1. Call `setRowHierarchyOptions` to change the row state back to `{ delayedHierarchyState: TableRowDelayedHierarchyState.canLoadChildren }`
+    - If loading the data determines that the row doesn't actually have children:
+        1. Call `setRowHierarchyOptions` to change the row state to `{ delayedHierarchyState: TableRowDelayedHierarchyState.none }`

 _The client is responsible for checking if the row’s children have already been loaded.
 This can prevent unnecessary data recreation and `setData` calls on the `Table`._